htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 The *condor_startd* daemon takes a few moments to exercise the VM capabilities of the *condor_vm-gahp*, query its properties, and then advertise the machine to the pool as VM-capable.
-If the set up succeeded, then *condor_status* will reveal that the host is now VM-capable by printing the VM type and the version number:
+If the set up succeeded, then :tool:`condor_status` will reveal that the host is now VM-capable by printing the VM type and the version number:

 .. code-block:: console